Blogpost · March 12, 2026

 LangFuse: Open-Source LLM Observability

-Key Features
+Key features

-• Tracing for any Python LLM application.
+• Tracing for any Python LLM application, not just LangChain.

 • Cost tracking and token usage analytics.

-• Integration with evaluation frameworks.
+• Integration with evaluation frameworks for automated quality testing.

 Example: Using LangFuse